-6. Within 3 seconds after receiving MeasurementReport message in step 6, the SS transmits an RRCReconfiguration message to configure an autonomous gap based CGI measurement reporting on NR Cell 2.
+6. Within 3 seconds after receiving MeasurementReport message in step 5, the SS transmits an RRCReconfiguration message to configure an autonomous gap based CGI measurement reporting on NR Cell 2.

-7. The start of T2 is the instant 10 ms after the last TTI containing the RRCReconfiguration message in step 7 is sent to the UE, at that instant the SS shall switch the power setting from T1 to T2 as specified in Table 17.6.4.1.5-1 and 17.6.4.1.5-2.
+7. The start of T2 is the instant 10 ms after the last TTI containing the RRCReconfiguration message in step 6 is sent to the UE, at that instant the SS shall switch the power setting from T1 to T2 as specified in Tables 17.6.4.1.5-1 and 17.6.4.1.5-2.

 8. If the UE